Battle of the Four Rivers: German offensive

 In the beginning the Germans successfully pushed back the Russians in small groups.

-On December 18, the Germans unexpectedly struck from the side of Lovich.
-However, when it came to crossing the Ravka, problems arose, two German regiments were able to successfully do this, however, at the time of the crossing they suffered incredibly heavy losses and were scattered and thrown back across the river by the counterattack of the 1st Siberian Army Corps.
+On December 18, the Germans unexpectedly struck from the side of Łowicz.
+However, when it came to crossing the Rawka, problems arose, two German regiments were able to successfully do this, however, at the time of the crossing they suffered incredibly heavy losses and were scattered and thrown back across the river by the counterattack of the 1st Siberian Army Corps.

 On the Bzura front, the Germans achieved minimal success and instead of completely securing the river, they were able to equip several positions, at which point the Russian retreat ended, the general stage of the battle began.

 Main stage of Battle

 On December 19, a meeting of the central powers took place in Oppeln, a debate broke out between Konrad and Falkenhayn about actions, as a result, they came to the conclusion that by maintaining such a heat of battle on both fronts, they risk losing the chance to win the war, so they need to immediately occupy Russian-held Poland.

-On December 20, the offensive continued using supernova heavy artillery, the Germans ensured local success, the Russian positions on Ravka were demoralized, but not broken through, the Germans captured 2,100 people in a day.
+On December 20, the offensive continued using supernova heavy artillery, the Germans ensured local success, the Russian positions on Rawka were demoralized, but not broken through, the Germans captured 2,100 people in a day.

 There was progress, but it was incredibly slowed down by the "infernal" persistence of the Russians.

-On December 21, the German attacks did not stop, there were two significant events: the attack on the Shidlovskaya will, which ended with the retreat of the Germans, and the battle of Inowłódz, in which a Russian brigade was surrounded; 3,000 soldiers were captured.
+On December 21, the German attacks did not stop, there were two significant events: the attack on the Wola Szydłowiecka, which ended with the retreat of the Germans, and the battle of Inowłódz, in which a Russian brigade was surrounded; 3,000 soldiers were captured.

 Germans were incredibly exhausted by December 24, as a result of these battles, 29,458 Russians were captured, but the price of these trophies was very high; on the same day, the Austrians tried to force Nida, the Russians specifically allowed them to do this, and then attacked the cut-off troops with huge forces, 10,000 Austro-Hungarian soldiers were captured.

-A similar case occurred at Sokhachev, where 15,000 crossed the river, but were covered with heavy fire and by nightfall the remnants in the form of 8,000 surrendered.
+A similar case occurred at Sochaczew, where 15,000 crossed the river, but were covered with heavy fire and by nightfall the remnants in the form of 8,000 surrendered.

 On December 25, the fighting almost stopped, but the artillery duels continued.